 We also found her a throw pillow with leaf green in it for her bench to repeat the green and really make it look intentional.
 Which brings me to the next way to choose a new colour for your front door.

-You can do this with a rug, some planters or even your favorite seasonal decor.
+You can do this with a rug, pillow, planters, or even your favorite seasonal decor.

 Here is another option we gave her for a pretty blue based on a pillow for her bench.